How To Protect Your Kiln Shelf From Melting Glaze

 Labeling is good for two reasons.
 You know which ones run and what effect and color they have after firing.

-If you are using a pottery studio, the teacher will let you know which glazes tend to run more than others and also have some samples of fired glazes.
+If you are using a pottery studio, the teacher will let you know which glazes tend to run more than others and will also have some fired glaze samples.

 Glaze Free Bottoms

-When glazing your pottery, it’s important to make sure there is no glaze on the bottom of your pottery.
+When glazing your pottery, it’s important to ensure there is no glaze on the bottom.

 Waxing

-Wax resist will resist the glaze on your pottery.
-Any area you don’t want the glaze just put wax on.
+Wax resist will prevent glaze from adhering to your pottery.
+In any area you don’t want the glaze, just apply wax.
 The wax makes it much easier to wipe the glaze off the bottom of your pottery.
 Like water off a duck’s back, just a few wipes, and your bottoms are glaze-free.

 There are many different waxes you can try.
 These are just a few.